Where to Buy Rental Houses in Birmingham

 • Woodlawn

 Every Birmingham community has unique characteristics and offers different potential returns for investors and landlords.
 Some neighborhoods are better for single family homes and others for STRs.
 Set your business up for success by purchasing a property in the right part of the Birmingham real estate market.
+In this article, we’ll provide a brief overview of several top Birmingham neighborhoods and examine multiple data points for each, including:

 • Population